 Then, just six hundred miles away from Newfoundland, diminished function in the cable forced another stoppage.
 While the cable was being hauled in it suddenly snapped and immediately plunged to the bottom of the Atlantic.
 The crew made four attempts to catch and raise the cable using wire rope—shackled together in hundred-fathom lengths—and a grappling hook.
 On three attempts they succeeded in raising the cable several thousand feet above the ocean floor, but a shackle broke each time, sending the cable and wire rope back to the bottom.
 After exhausting the ship’s supply of rope there was no other recourse but to return to Britain.

 When the cable suddenly went dead back in Ireland, speculation ran wild as to the fate of the Great Eastern and the expedition.
 Rumors abounded that the ship had struck an iceberg or sunk, and the speculation continued until the Great Eastern returned to port.

-In July of 1866 the Great Eastern again departed Ireland, escorted by the HMS Terrible, Albany and Medway.
-Except for a man falling overboard from the Terrible, a brief scare caused by some tangled cable, and the rain and dense fog commonly found along the coast of Newfoundland the fifth attempt was relatively uneventful.
+In July 1866 the Great Eastern again departed Ireland, escorted by the HMS Terrible, Albany, and Medway.
+Except for a man falling overboard from the Terrible, a brief scare caused by some tangled cable, and the rain and dense fog commonly found along the coast of Newfoundland, the fifth attempt was relatively uneventful.

 On July 29 Field telegraphed a message to the Associated Press in New York, announcing the success of the expedition.
 Within days, the line was open to commercial traffic and within weeks London and New York were comparing the prices of stocks and various commodities in their respective financial markets.